-Wallpaper fell out of fashion for a long while after the pattern overload during the 1980’s, but as we all know the world loves to recycle a trend.
-And now, whether you love it or hate it, wallpaper is making a comeback as designers and homeowners are again starting to embrace patterns, bold prints and interesting textures.
+Wallpaper fell out of fashion for a long while after the pattern overload during the 1980’s.
+But as we all know the world loves to recycle a trend.
+And now, whether you love it or hate it, wallpaper is back!
+Designers and homeowners are embracing patterns, bold prints and interesting textures.

 Just like a fresh coat of paint, a feature wall of beautiful wallpaper can inject some personality to a room and immediately change the feeling of a space.
 The possibilities are endless, you may prefer to opt for something subtle and light such as a natural hue with an interesting texture, a soft pattern or some florals?
 What about a bright bold print, or maybe something geometrical is more your thing?
 Whatever your choice there really are no right or wrongs, just ensure that whatever you choose will complement and tie in with the rest of your space.